kiranqureshi1/front_End_Resturant_Booking_System_project/README.md

 You have been tasked to create a booking system for a brand new restaurant.
 The restaurant needs a way to book and arrange tables for customers who are booking over the phone.
 This system is for the staff to use.

-Allow the manager to book a table at the restaurant for a particular customer at a particular time and date Update a booking, for example if the customer wants to change a booking time Display a list of bookings for a given date
-Display a list of customers ordered by frequency of visits Project Extensions:
+1)Allow the manager to book a table at the restaurant for a particular customer at a particular time and date 2)Update a booking, for example if the customer wants to change a booking time 3)Display a list of bookings for a given date 4)Display a list of customers ordered by frequency of visits 5)Project Extensions:

 Don't allow double bookings
-Add a customer's receipt to a booking so you can view their previous orders and how much they spent
+5)Add a customer's receipt to a booking so you can view their previous orders and how much they spent